Drawing human faces

 And it's about practice: sketch a few quick faces everyday and you'll soon see a stronger expression in each of the faces you are sketching!

-PS: Don't start drawing portraits with specific expectations - it's much more fun to be surprised by the result, instead of aiming to sketch the perfect portrait all at once.
+PS: I helps to start drawing portraits without specific expectations - it's much more fun to be surprised by the result, instead of aiming to sketch the perfect portrait all at once.

-Dive deeper into the art of figure drawing.
+Dive deeper into the art of portrait drawing.

 Drawing human portraits is fascinating, isn't it?